Nowadays, social media is a powerful tool in the online marketing world.

 2. Devise a Content Plan

 This is perhaps one of the most obvious social media tips for bloggers, but you kind of need some kind of content plan if you’re managing your own social media accounts.

 There’s absolutely no point in signing up for Pinterest, only to never upload a pin, create a board or pin other people’s content to your boards—am I right?

 If you want to build a loyal following, you need to maintain contact with your audience and post on a frequent basis.Click To Tweet

-Which looks better to a potential client in your specific niche—the freelance writer who is hardly ever on Twitter and posts half-assed content, or the freelance writer who is often active on Twitter and posts on a daily basis?
+Which looks better to a potential client in your specific niche—the blogger who is hardly ever on Twitter and posts for the sake of positing, or the blogger who is often active on Twitter and showcases thought leadership and provokes discussions on a daily basis?
 Think about it.